Temperature Monitoring and Perioperative Thermo-regulation

 Conclusion | Average Temperature on Selection of Body Faces

 An APDL Commands Object can be used in the Outline of Workbench mechanical to calculate the average temperature on a selection of body faces indicated by a Named Selection.
 Calculating a weighted average of the temperatures of nodes on those body faces will return an averaged value that is independent of variation in element face shapes and sizes.
 For offsetting a temperature to degrees absolute, click HERE.

 The user can use Input Arguments to Details of the Commands Object to indicate the result of interest, and read Results to find the value of the average.
 The calculated average can be promoted to a Workbench parameter if design studies are to be initiated.

-The macro that has been illustrated could be modified to produce other averaged values that are suitable over a surface and that can be retrieved at each node of interest with a GET Function or *GET command, such as average displacement, heat flux, stress, or other choice, controlling for direction with a results coordinate system choice.
+The macro that has been illustrated could be modified to produce other averaged values that are suitable over a surface.
+In addition, that can be retrieved at each node of interest with a GET Function or *GET command.
+Including, average displacement, heat flux, stress, or other choice, controlling for direction with a results coordinate system choice.

 ETABLE and SMULT Commands in Ansys Mechanical

 This Commands Object has formed an average of values at nodes over a face or faces on the exterior surfaces of bodies.
 Averaged values of a selection of elements would usually be generated using ETABLE commands—one for the averaged value inside individual selected elements.
 And, one for the volume of the elements, followed by an SMULT command to form the (value*volume) products element-by-element, an SSUM to get the summation values, two *GET commands to find the summation values of the preceding SSUM command, and finally a one-line calculation of the weighted average.